Joshuarox100/Fix-Your-Animators/README.md

 After you have downloaded the ZIP file, extract it into a folder in your Unity project.

 ## How to Use
-Click the option underneath 'Tools -> Joshuarox100 -> Fix Your Animators'.
+Click the option underneath 'Tools -> Joshuarox100 -> Fix Your Animators' to fix all Animator Controllers in your project at once.
 After running this script, States, Transitions, or other Animator Controller related objects should be inspectable again.

-Additionally, any new assets with this issue will be autofixed immediately when they are inspected.
+Additionally, when this script is present, any new States, Transitions, or the like will automatically be corrected when you try to inspect them.